nridout/tinyapp-project/README.md

 - Added a responsive Navigation Bar (in _header)
 - Added hover class to the table so the links are highlighted as the user browses the table
+- Links to external urls open in a new window